Somerset Family Adventures

 Ramparts of the Iron Age Hillfort on Cadbury Hill, Congresbury

-This walk can be combined with a pub lunch at The Star Inn, Congresbury.
+This walk can be combined with a local pub lunch at The Star Inn, Congresbury, or The Butchers Arms in Yatton.

 Cadbury Hill is a designated Local Nature Reserve.
 Keep an eye out for orchids which grow on the grassland area in the summer, and in late April – May there are lots of bluebells growing in the meadow and woodland areas.